 You can end your period when you meet all these conditions:

-You have only one other symptom than those listed above (e.g., headache, sore throat or diarrhea).
+You have only one other symptom than those listed above (e.g., headache, intense fatigue or diarrhea).

 You can resume your normal activities if your condition allows.